-If the past year brought out a new flavour, it would taste a lot like lack-of-security frustration, mixed with a solid dose of cyber vulnerability and a dash of data exposure, says Notitia Director Lisa Byrne.
+If the past year brought out a new flavour, it would taste a lot like lack-of-security frustration, mixed with a solid dose of cyber vulnerability and a dash of data exposure, says Alex Avery, Notitia Managing Director and Founder.

-"We’ve seen large-scale cyber threats and the consequences of poor cyber security, against the backdrop of a growing digital economy," Lisa says.
+"We’ve seen large-scale cyber threats and the consequences of poor cyber security, against the backdrop of a growing digital economy," he says.

 "It brought the realisation that we, as a nation, don’t do enough to protect data (particularly customer and patient data) and the clock is ticking."